MichaelRFairhurst/vaiven/README.md

   )
 ```

-Newlines can also fill in for `is`, and thats why the shorthand function syntax
+Newlines can also fill in for `is`, and that's why the shorthand function syntax
 works:

 ```